pivotal/blog/content/post/test-driven-development-for-data-science.md

                                        ('features', 'vector')])
 ~~~

-Now we can implement our first function:
+Now we can implement our first function, `convert_df` which would make this test pass:

 ~~~python
 def convert_df(spark, data):